IrekRomaniuk/netpro/readme.md

-# Boilerplate Meteor Reatc Project
+# Boilerplate Meteor React Project

 This includes a basic react and auth setup.